section-engineering-education/engineering-education/content/articles/implementing-custom-searching-and-filtering-in-firebase-database-in-android-with-kotlin/index.md

 Let's get started :)

 ### Step 1: Creating an empty project
-Launch Android studio and create an empty activity project to start a new project from scratch.
+Launch Android Studio and create an empty activity project to start a new project from scratch.
 Next, give your project a descriptive name.

 ![project](/engineering-education/custom-searching-and-filtering-in-firebase-database-in-android/creating_project.png)